MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office365.md

 ## Exchange Online: IRM Configuration
 For information about how Exchange Online IRM works with the Azure Rights Management service, see [Exchange Online and Exchange Server](../understand-explore/office-apps-services-support.md#exchange-online-and-exchange-server) from the **Understand & Explore** section.

 Exchange Online might already be enabled to use the Azure Rights Management service.
-To check, run the Exchange Online [Get-IRMConfiguration](https://technet.microsoft.com/library/dd776120(v=exchg.160\).aspx) command.
+To check, run the following commands:

+1. If this is the first time that you have used Windows PowerShell for Exchange Online on your computer, you must configure Windows PowerShell to run signed scripts.
+Start your Windows PowerShell session by using the **Run as administrator** option, and then type:

+    	Set-ExecutionPolicy RemoteSigned

+2. In your Windows PowerShell session, sign in to Exchange Online by using an account that is enabled for remote Shell access.
+By default, all accounts that are created in Exchange Online are enabled for remote Shell access but this can be disabled  (and enabled) by using the [Set-User &lt;UserIdentity&gt; -RemotePowerShellEnabled](https://technet.microsoft.com/library/jj984292%28v=exchg.160%29.aspx) command.

+    To sign in, type:

+    	$Cred = Get-Credential

+    In the **Windows PowerShell credential request** dialog box, supply your Office 365 user name and password.

+3. Connect to the Exchange Online service by running the following two commands:

+    	$Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://ps.outlook.com/powershell/ -Credential $Cred -Authentication Basic –AllowRedirection

+    	Import-PSSession $Session

+4. Run the following command:

+	Get-IRMConfiguration

     From the output, locate the **AzureRMSLicensingEnabled** value:

     - If AzureRMSLicensingEnabled is set to **True**, Exchange Online is already enabled for the Azure Rights Management service.

     - If AzureRMSLicensingEnabled is set **False**, run the commands in [Set up new Office 365 Message Encryption capabilities built on top of Azure Information Protection](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).

+5. To test that Exchange Online is configured successfully, run the following command:
+    ```
+    Test-IRMConfiguration -Sender <user email address>
+    ```
+    For example: **Test-IRMConfiguration -Sender  adams@contoso.com**

+    This command runs a series of checks that includes verifying connectivity to the service, retrieving the configuration, retrieving URIs, licenses, and any templates.
+In the Windows PowerShell session, you will see the results of each and at the end, if everything passes these checks: **OVERALL RESULT: PASS**

 When Exchange Online is enabled to use the Azure Rights Management service, you can configure features that apply information protection automatically, such as [transport rules](https://technet.microsoft.com/library/dd302432.aspx), [data loss prevention (DLP) policies](https://technet.microsoft.com/library/jj150527%28v=exchg.150%29.aspx), and [protected voice mail](https://technet.microsoft.com/library/dn198211%28v=exchg.150%29.aspx) (Unified Messaging).